 This news reminds us that there is still much of the world awaiting discovery, and there'll be many more beautiful new sites for us to set eyes on once lockdown is over.

 Indonesian authorities had already made the decision to close Komodo Island to protect the large reptiles that inhabit it.
 Thailand’s Maya Bay, on the island of Phi Phi Leh, was also forced to closed, due to damage caused by too many tourists visiting its surrounding coral reefs.

 And there are many more destinations all over the world, from Amsterdam to the Great Wall of China, that will benefit from the world coming to a temporary standstill.

-We have already seen how quickly Venice recovered, and it won’t be long until we see the same positive effects the world over.
+It won’t be long until we see similar positive effects the world over.
 Over-trampled forests will grow back, coral reefs will recover, and sand dunes will have a break from walkers causing erosion.